Swedish Model Anna Nystrom Bursts Out Of Nude Tank

 Swedish model Anna Nystrom tantalized her 8.1 million Instagram followers with yet another sizzling shot of herself in an outfit that exposed her curves.
-While Nystrom frequently showcases her toned physique in mini dresses or workout gear, in her most recent Instagram post, she simply rocked a nude tank.
+While Nystrom frequently showcases her toned physique in mini-dresses or workout gear, in her most recent Instagram post, she simply rocked a nude tank.

-Nystrom wore a plain tank that had a scoop neck which showed off a scandalous amount of cleavage, and her long blonde locks were down and flowing.
+Anna wore a plain tank that had a scoop neck which showed off a scandalous amount of cleavage, and her long blonde locks were down and flowing.
 She kept her makeup natural, rocking a nude lip and smoky eyes along with strong brows.

 In the caption of the post, Nystrom referenced her favorite color, telling her fans to guess what her preferred shade was.
-Fans who have been following Nystrom’s page for a while will recognize that the blonde bombshell tends to favor very neutral colors, both in her home decor and in her wardrobe.
-She is almost always in shades of beige, white or black, and rarely rocks anything with a bright hue.
+Fans who have been following her page for a while will recognize that the blonde bombshell tends to favor very neutral colors, both in her home decor and in her wardrobe.
+She is almost always in shades of beige, white, or black, and rarely rocks anything with a bright hue.

 Her followers seem to love her page, and the simple selfie in a plain tank received over 68,000 likes within just three hours.
-Nystrom’s beauty captivated her followers, who couldn’t help but shower the Swedish stunner from Stockholm in the comments section of the sizzling hot post.
+Nystrom’s beauty captivated her followers, who couldn’t help but shower the Stockholm native with love in the comments section of the sizzling hot post.

 “You are beautiful,” one follower said.